Doctor of Philosophy: India

-In India, generally, a master's degree is required to gain admission to a doctoral program.
-Direct admission to a PhD programme after bachelors is also offered by the IITs, the IIITs, the NITs and the Academy of Scientific and Innovative Research.
-In some subjects, doing a Masters in Philosophy (M.Phil.) is a prerequisite to starting a PhD for funding/fellowship, it is required to qualify for the National Eligibility Test for Lectureship and Junior Research fellowship (NET for LS and JRF) conducted by the National Testing Agency (NTA).
+In India, a master's degree is usually required to gain admission to a doctoral program.
+Direct admission to a PhD program after graduating to BTech may also be granted by the IITs, the IIITs, the NITs, and the Academy of Scientific and Innovative Research.
+In some subjects, completing a Master of Philosophy (MPhil) is a prerequisite to obtaining funding/fellowship for a PhD.

-In the last few years, there have been many changes in the rules relating to a PhD in India.
-According to the new rules described by UGC, universities must have to conduct entrance exams in general ability and the selected subject.
-After clearing these tests, the shortlisted candidates need to appear for an interview with the available supervisor/guide.
-After successful completion of the coursework, the students are required to give presentations of the research proposal (plan of work or synopsis) at the beginning, submit progress reports, give a pre-submission presentation and finally defend the thesis in an open defence viva-voce.
+According to new rules prescribed by the UGC, universities must conduct Research Eligibility Tests in ability and the selected subject.
+After clearing these tests, the shortlisted candidates are required to appear for an interview with the available PhD supervisor and give presentations of their research proposal (plan of work or synopsis).
+During study, candidates must submit progress reports and after successful completion of the coursework, are required to give a pre-submission presentation and finally defend their thesis in an open defense viva-voce.
+It is mandatory in India to qualify for the National Eligibility Test to apply for a professorship, lectureship or Junior Research Fellowship (NET for LS and JRF) conducted by the National Testing Agency (NTA).

 Italy

 History

 The Dottorato di ricerca (research doctorate), abbreviated to "Dott.
 Ric." or "PhD", is an academic title awarded at the end of a course of not less than three years, admission to which is based on entrance examinations and academic rankings in the Bachelor of Arts ("Laurea", a three-year diploma) and Master of Arts ("Laurea Magistrale" a two-year diploma).
 While the standard PhD follows the Bologna process, the MD–PhD programme may be completed in two years.

 The first institution in Italy to create a doctoral program (PhD) was Scuola Normale Superiore di Pisa in 1927 under the historic name "Diploma di Perfezionamento".

 Further, the research doctorates or PhD (Dottorato di ricerca) in Italy were introduced by law and Presidential Decree in 1980, referring to the reform of academic teaching, training and experimentation in organisation and teaching methods.

-Hence, the Superior Graduate Schools in Italy (Scuola Superiore Universitaria), also called Schools of Excellence (Scuole di Eccellenza) such as Scuola Normale Superiore di Pisa and Sant'Anna School of Advanced Studies still keep their reputed historical "Diploma di Perfezionamento" PhD title by law and MIUR Decree.
+The Superior Graduate Schools in Italy (Scuola Superiore Universitaria), also called Schools of Excellence (Scuole di Eccellenza) such as Scuola Normale Superiore di Pisa and Sant'Anna School of Advanced Studies still keep their reputed historical "Diploma di Perfezionamento" PhD title by law and MIUR Decree.